Massive protests draw apology from Hong Kong leadership

 HONG KONG (AP) — Hong Kong citizens marched for hours Sunday in a massive protest that drew a late-in-the-day apology from the city’s top leader for her handling of legislation that has stoked fears of expanding control from Beijing in this former British colony.

-The demonstration looked likely to match in scale one a week earlier that brought as many as 1 million people out to express their concern over Hong Kong’s relations with mainland China in one of the toughest tests of the territory’s special status since China took control in a 1997 handover.
+Nearly 2 million of the city’s 7 million people turned out, according to estimates by protest organizers.
+Police said 338,000 were counted on the designated protest route in the “peak period” of the march.
+A week earlier as many as 1 million people demonstrated to voice their concern over Hong Kong’s relations with mainland China in one of the toughest tests of the territory’s special status since Beijing took control in a 1997 handover.

 Well after dark, crowds gathered outside the police headquarters and Chief Executive Carrie Lam’s office.
 On Saturday Lam suspended her effort to force passage of the bill, which would allow some suspects to be sent for trial in mainland China.

-The move did not appease Hong Kong residents angered over the plan who see it as one of many steps chipping away at Hong Kong’s freedoms and legal autonomy.
+The move did not appease Hong Kong residents who see it as one of many steps chipping away at Hong Kong’s freedoms and legal autonomy.
 Opponents worry the law could be used to send criminal suspects to China to potentially face vague political charges, possible torture and unfair trials.

-Protesters are also angered over forceful tactics by police in quelling unrest at a June 12 demonstration.
+Protesters are also angered over the forceful tactics by police in quelling unrest at a demonstration on Wednesday.

-Periodically, the shouts of the protesters standing shoulder-to-shoulder in front of the police headquarters would crescendo in a roar that reverberated through the narrow concrete canyons of the red-light district of Wanchai.
+Periodically, the shouts of the protesters standing shoulder-to-shoulder in front of the police headquarters would crescendo into a roar that reverberated through the narrow concrete canyons of the red-light district of Wanchai.

 Smaller crowds stood chanting outside Lam’s office building.

-The statement issued late Sunday mentioned the demonstrations and said the government “understands that these views have been made out of love and care for Hong Kong.”
+In a statement issued late Sunday, Lam noted the demonstrations and said the government “understands that these views have been made out of love and care for Hong Kong.”

-“The chief executive apologized to the people of Hong Kong for this and pledged to adopt a most sincere and humble attitude to accept criticisms and make improvements in serving the public,” it said.
+“The chief executive apologizes to the people of Hong Kong for this and pledges to adopt a most sincere and humble attitude to accept criticisms and make improvements in serving the public,” it said.

 The marchers want Lam to scrap the extradition bill, which is supported by the communist leadership in Beijing, and to resign.